EdWIN1021/temp/Unreal Engine/UCLASS.md

-- & It is a macro used in Unreal Engine to define an abstract class.
+- & It is a macro used to define an abstract class.

 ```cpp
 UCLASS(Abstract)
 ```